rickyah/ini-parser/README.md

    // sections that also existed in the user config file
 ```

-Keep in mind that you merge individual sections if you like:
+Keep in mind that you can merge individual sections if you like:

 ```csharp
 config["user_settings"].Merge(user_config["user_settings"]);